akhilrao/akhilrao.github.io/_posts/2015-09-29-bertrand-cournot-oligopoly.md

 Bertrand models, though they accord with my initial ideas of how firms compete, produce less realistic results: only 2 firms is enough to create a perfectly competitive outcome (prices at marginal cost, zero profits).
 Competition is brutal in Bertrand models: firms force each other to the lowest price possible, only making profits (in the examples we considered) when the space of prices has discontinuities that prevent continuous undercutting.

 I find Cournot models easier to think about and solve, since it's pretty much algorithmic.
 Bertrand models require a little more thought, but can often be condensed into pretty compact and elegant arguments.

-####Variations to explore:

-* Bertrand competition with asymmetric firms

-* Cournot competition with capacity constraints

-* Stackelberg (sequential Cournot) competition

-* Cournot competition with fixed costs

-\\(^1\\)There's an interesting problem I'll do in a future post with a cash-constrained revenue-maximizing firm.
-The firm's problem ends up having the same setup as a utility-maximizing budget constrained consumer, which is pretty neat.